HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 Spring AC tune-up includes condenser coil cleaning, refrigerant check, capacitor testing, and motor lubrication.
 Fall furnace tune-up includes burner cleaning, ignition testing, heat exchanger inspection, and airflow measurement.
 Both include standard filter replacement and written report of findings.

-The $1 discount isnt the point—priority scheduling is.
+The $ discount isn't the point—priority scheduling is.
 During polar vortex or heat waves, plan customers get same-day service while non-plan customers wait 2-3 days.
 Plus you get 15% off parts if we find something during the tune-up.
-For $1 more then buying tune-ups seperately, you get peace of mind.
+For $ more than buying tune-ups separately, you get peace of mind.

 We call you in September/October for fall furnace tune-up and April/May for spring AC tune-up.
 You pick the time that works for you.
-We schedule before peak season when parts are availible and techs arent slammed with emergencys.
+We schedule before peak season when parts are availible and techs aren't slammed with emergencies.

 Probaly not.
 The plan is designed for homes with both systems.
-If you only have a furnace, just book the $89 fall tune-up yourself each September.
-Were not pushing plans—wed rather you be honest about what you need then buy something unecessary.
+If you only have a furnace, just book the $ fall tune-up yourself each September.
+We're not pushing plans—wed rather you be honest about what you need then buy something unecessary.

 Enroll in our seasonal maintenance plan today.
-Two tune-ups per year, priority scheduling during emergencys, 15% parts discount. $179/year ($149 for new customers).
+Two tune-ups per year, priority scheduling during emergencies, 15% parts discount. current pricing confirmed before enrollment.
 Families across Dunning, Clearing, and Hegewisch been on this plan for years.

 No contracts.
 Cancel anytime.
-Weve been doing preventive maintenance for Chicago homeowners since 2008.
+We've been doing preventive maintenance for Chicago homeowners since 1992.